Sanaya Irani, Drashti Dhami & Other TV Stars Share Cute Pictures & Wish Their Moms On Mother’s Day

 Hina Khan

-Hina Khan shared a picture (that she took when her family had been to a vacation with her post Bigg Boss 11) snapped with her mom and Maasi and wrote, "Happy Mother's Day mom and maasi ❤️"- (sic)
+Hina Khan shared a picture (that she took when her family had been to a vacation with her, post Bigg Boss 11) snapped with her mom and Maasi and wrote, "Happy Mother's Day mom and maasi ❤️"- (sic)

 Sanaya Irani